 4. Fix your Underlying Vitamin and Mineral Deficiencies

-Vitamin A for example is necessary for the synthesis of testosterone6, and you need some of the B-complex vitamins for natural sebum and keratin production at the follicle7.
+Vitamin A, for example, is necessary for the synthesis of testosterone6, and you need some of the B-complex vitamins for natural sebum and keratin production at the follicle7.
 Supplementation with vitamin D has been shown to raise testosterone levels by upwards of 25% in men8, and vitamin E promotes optimal skin, hair, and nail health by scavenging free-radicals before they can cause oxidative damage in the cells9.

 From minerals; zinc, magnesium, calcium, boron, selenium all have their respective duties in maintaining testosterone and DHT production10–13, which of course, supports and speeds up facial hair growth naturally.

-Obviously I’m not claiming that you could just take some vitamins and wake up with a beard next morning, but maintaining optimal micronutrient balance is one of the small things that definitely should be in place if you’re struggling with patchy beard and want to fill it in naturally.
+Obviously, I’m not claiming that you could just take some vitamins and wake up with a beard next morning, but maintaining optimal micronutrient balance is one of the small things that definitely should be in place if you’re struggling with a patchy beard and want to fill it in naturally.
 Sebum, collagen, keratin, and androgen production all rely on vitamins and minerals as co-factors.